mufti11/white_dune/README.txt

 graphical VRML97/X3D producing tools.

 White_dune do not support the VRML1/Inventor fileformats.
-White_dune do not support XML encoded X3D files by itself.
 White_dune support XML encoded X3D files if it has been compiled/linked against the expat library.